Top 10 Batmans Who Aren't Bruce Wayne

-The Flashpoint Universe is absolutely soul crushing.
+The Flashpoint Universe is soul-crushing.
 And the story of Flashpoint Batman is no exception.
 In this alternate DC dimension, Thomas Wayne watches his son die during a mugging in Crime Ally.
 His wife, Martha, loses her mind and becomes a criminal known as The Joker.
 Meanwhile, Thomas dawns the cape a cowl and takes on crime as a darker version of the Caped Crusader.
-Thomas Wayne’s Batman is an out and out criminal who revels in his violent acts.
+Thomas Wayne's Batman is an out-and-out criminal who revels in his violent acts.
 Nevertheless, his brand of dark nihilism is something comics fans are still hoping to see brought to the big screen one day.

 4. Jim Gordon